broizen/sublimedash/README.md

 [Sublime Dash](http://www.sublimedash.com)
 ================================
 Check out the [current stable version!](http://www.sublimedash.com)
-## How to create a submodule
+## How to create a widget
-New modules can be created using HTML, JavaScript, and PHP.
-Here is an example news module:
+New widgets can be created using HTML, JavaScript, and PHP.
+Here is an example news widget:

 ###HTML (index.php)
 ```